-This INMR article from 2017, contributed by arrester expert and co-Convener of TC37 MT4, Jon Woodworth, reviewed what users can expect to find in IEC 60099-5.
-Key elements of the updated standard are identified and explained, although certain wording may be modified to usual IEC format.
+This article from 2017, contributed to INMR by arrester expert and co-Convener of TC37 MT4, Jonathan Woodworth, reviewed what users can expect to find in IEC 60099-5.
+Key elements of this updated standard are identified and explained.

 IEC 60099-4 Ed.
 3.0 (2014) was the first update of this standard to create the classification IEC Distribution Arresters, which until then had referred to these components as ‘Energy Class 1 Arresters’.
 Since these arresters are typically used only on medium voltage distribution systems, it was decided to rename them based on application.
 The former Energy Class system was then rendered obsolete due to certain inadequacies.

 The selection process that will be outlined in the IEC 60099-5 Arrester Application Guide is fairly complex and perhaps more suited for relatively sophisticated station class arresters.
 For example, it contains more steps than are generally necessary to select a proper rating for a standard distribution arrester.
 The simplified process discussed here is therefore proposed to assist specifiers of such arresters.
 It is worth noting that selection of an arrester can be as simple as consulting a table or as complex as having to run a transient model.
 Either way, the following sections describe all that will be needed.